Admission to the Museum is FREE.

-Museum curators and volunteers are available to provide guided museum tours for groups of up to eleven people.
+Museum curators and volunteers are available to provide guided museum tours for groups of up to seven people.
 Tours of collection highlights and special exhibitions may be scheduled in English, Cantonese and Putonghua during regular opening hours.

 School groups and members of the general public are invited to book customised tours in which guides introduce art and culture to a specific age or interest group.
 Visitors can also enjoy the exclusive and intimate experience of touring the Museum in private.
 Corporate clients routinely utilise after-hours tours for corporate entertaining.